Microinvasive carcinoma of the breast

 Improvements in Breast Cancer screening mammography has lead to increased detection of microinvasive DCIS

-Improvements in the quality and interpretation of breast cancer screening mammograms, as well as a general increase in the number of women participating in breast cancer screening programs, has lead to an increase in findings of ductal carcinoma in situ, with a corresponding increase in DCIS with evidence of microinvasion.
+Improvements in the quality and interpretation of breast cancer screening mammograms, as well as a general increase in the number of women participating in breast cancer screening programs, has lead to an increase in findings of ductal carcinoma in situ, with a corresponding increase in Ductal carcinoma in situ (DCIS) with evidence of microinvasion.
 DCIS is usually diagnosed by mammography, and usually because of the presence of microcalcifications without a detectable mass.
 If on mammography there appear to be clusters of microcalcifications in several locations, that would be a clue as to a ‘multi-focal’ presentation of DCIS.

 Ultrasound rarely diagnoses DCIS on its own.
 Usually mammography occurs before ultrasound, so if there is a suspicious finding on mammography, ultrasound sometimes helps to clarify the situation.